 No, all applicants to Taft must use the Standard Application Online (SAO), which is administered by Secondary Schools Admission Testing Board (SSATB).
 The 2018-19 Standard Application Online opens August 1, 2018.
 The admissions application deadline is January 15.
 Learn more about the Standard Application Online.

-Taft highly recommends that applicants whose primary language is not English take the TOEFL.
+Taft highly recommends that applicants whose primary language is not English take either the TOEFL or the IELTS.
 We also require that all applicants take the SSAT.
-We look for an internet-based score of 105 or higher on the TOEFL; the median SSAT score for those accepted last year was the 83rd percentile.
+We look for an internet-based score of 105 or higher on the TOEFL, a minimum score of 7.5 on the IELTS, and the median SSAT score for those accepted last year was the 83rd percentile.

 TOEFL Code: 3834